maigir/Implantory/README.md

 </p>

 <br><br>
-Implantory will allow users to o search for products using multiple keywords at once.
+Implantory will allow users to search for products using multiple keywords at once.
 Example of a draft version:
 <br><br>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/c8d133a7-c292-4150-9acb-e9b4132cd0f6" width="500"/>
 </p>

-## Next step
+## Next steps

 The next step is to implement the core functionality: **QR code scanning with automatic database logging**.
 In parallel, the **multiple-term search** is being enhanced to fix bugs and improve search accuracy.

+## Future developments (priority)

+[ ] QR scanning with automatic database logging.
+[ ] Multiple-term search enhancement and bug fixes.
+[ ] Enhancing the UI for a modern, professional look and smoother interactions.
+[ ] Implementing secure user authentication.
+[ ] Adding user roles to enable role-based access, where each doctor is paired with a specific assistant.
+[ ] Progressive Web App (PWA) support (mobile installation).

-## Roadmap
+## Secondary features

+[ ] Low-stock push notifications to alert users when inventory is running low [ ] Inventory analytics dashboard
+[ ] Track implants by tooth number to monitor usage patterns in different regions of the mouth.